 For building neural networks we need libraries and modules like Keras, Theona, and TensorFlow.
-Ensure that you have properly installed them in your anaconda environment.
-You can find the guideline for installing these here.
+Ensure that you have properly installed them in your Anaconda environment.
+You can find the guidelines for installing these here.

 First of all, we will import some essential libraries.

-# Importing the libraries import numpy as np import matplotlib.pyplot as plt import pandas as pd
+# Importing the libraries import numpy as np import pandas as pd import tensorflow as tf

-In the dataset, the last column Exited that represents the state of a customer(stays or leaves) is the only dependent variable.
+In the dataset, the last column Exited represents the state of a customer(stays or leaves) and is the only dependent variable.
 So we will take this column in the dependent variable vector.
-Rest of the columns are independent, so we will take all except the first three columns into the feature matrix.
+The rest of the columns are independent, so we will take all except the first three columns into the feature matrix.

 Here some of the features are categorical variables.
 So we will encode them.